P NP ?

 Next:

-At which point we stop because if we compare the sorted lists of these multisets they are different (one has {2,2,2} while the one on the right does not.)
+At which point we stop because if we compare the sorted lists of these multisets they are different (one has $latex {2,2,2}$ while the one on the right does not.)
 One can show that the above labeling procedure will always stabilize after a polynomial number of iterations (can you see why?) but also it’s quite clear that it doesn’t work in general (i.e. it doesn’t provide a canonical labeling for all graphs) since it gets stuck right off the bat with regular graphs (graphs whose degree is the same across the entire graph.)
 Here are two 3-regular graphs that are not isomorphic:

 The above algorithm doesn’t even get off the ground with these non-isomorphic graphs 🙂 One can imagine, however, more sophisticated versions of the above algorithm, for example by labeling edges instead of vertices.
 It turns out there is a very general set of algorithms of this form, known as the k-dimension Weisfeiler-Lehman algorithm, that work along the lines of what we have described above.
 Boris Weisfeiler, as I mentioned in a previous post, went missing in Chile in 1985 under presumably nefarious circumstances.
 For a good introduction to the WL algorithm, I recommend the paper